-The Story Behind the Trends - Infant deaths are at the lowest rate in Northern Ireland since 2006, but Belfast is recording an increase in infant deaths in the past year and above the NI rate.
-Castlereagh has seen a decrease in 2012 with 3.6 rate/1000 and is the same as the NI average.
-Overall there were 20 infant deaths across the Belfast Area in 2012.
+The Story Behind the Trends - Infant deaths have increased in Northern Ireland in 2013.
+Belfast is recording a significant increase in the past year and Castlereagh has seen a decrease in 2013 with no infant deaths.
+Overall there were 27 infant deaths across the Belfast Area in 2013.